planck-repl/planck/site/src/gcl.md

 * goog.testing
 * goog.ui

-In addition, the following namespaces do not include the localizations that are provided as part of the official Google Closure Library distribution:

-* goog.i18n.CompactNumberFormatSymbols
-* goog.i18n.DateTimePatterns
-* goog.i18n.DateTimeSymbols
-* goog.i18n.NumberFormatSymbols

 The version of the library used is brought in from the unofficial distribution prepared by the ClojureScript team and hosted on the Maven repository.
 The version is currently based on [revision 2033d596a](https://github.com/google/closure-library/tree/2033d5d96aa3fe315fee1efd31086ce096d433a2).